Plan your hybrid Azure Active Directory join implementation

 Organizations should include a sample of users from varying roles and profiles in their pilot group.
 A targeted rollout will help identify any issues your plan may not have addressed before you enable for the entire organization.

 Select your scenario based on your identity infrastructure

 Hybrid Azure AD join works with both, managed and federated environments depending on whether the UPN is routable or non-routable.
 See bottom of the page for table on supported scenarios.

 These scenarios don't require you to configure a federation server for authentication.

-Cloud authentication using Staged rollout is only supported starting Windows 10 1903 update
+Cloud authentication using Staged rollout is only supported starting at the Windows 10 1903 update.

 A federated environment should have an identity provider that supports the following requirements.
 If you have a federated environment using Active Directory Federation Services (AD FS), then the below requirements are already supported.